Or-Memia/flightGear/README.md

-# Anomaly Detection Android App
+# Remote Control Joystick Android App
 ## Introduction
 In this Android app, the user is allowed to control a Flight Gear simulator using a remote control for the Joystick in the flight gear.